MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ![Log into grant access to Egynte](media/log-in-to-grant-access-to-egnyte.png)

-8. To grant the App access to your Egnyte Account, select **Allow**.
+8. To grant the App access to your Egnyte Account, select **Allow Access**.

 ![Grant access to Egnyte](media/grant-access-to-egnyte.png)